Vivek-04022001/documentation/coredev/git.md

 The `--patch` (also `-p`) switch allows you to select which hunks you want to add on a commit.

-This is not only great to split changes into different commits, but is also the time when you actually **review** your code before anyone else sees it.
+This isn't only great to split changes into different commits, but is also the time when you actually **review** your code before anyone else sees it.

-This is the time when you spot typos, pep8 errors, misaligned code, lack of docstrings in methods, that a permission is not defined on Generic Setup, that an upgrade should be needed...
+This is the time when you spot typos, pep8 errors, misaligned code, lack of docstrings in methods, that a permission isn't defined on Generic Setup, that an upgrade should be needed...

 Remember that the first code review is the one you do on your own.
 Some inspiration/better phrasing: